Irish PM says won't be rushed on abortion issue

 A delayed expert report on abortion was submitted to the Health Ministry this week and will be published after being discussed by government, Kenny added.

-The foetus was surgically removed when its heartbeat stopped days later, but her family believes the delay contributed to the blood poisoning that killed Halappanavar on Oct.
-28.
+The fetus was surgically removed when its heartbeat stopped days later, but her family believes the delay contributed to the blood poisoning that killed Halappanavar on October 28.